Life as an Expat in Ho Chi Minh City, Vietnam

 You can get western food for $5ish a meal and good Vietnamese food all over the place for a few bucks.
 Transportation is really cheap, many expats will rent a motorbike or you can pay any of the motorbike taxis a couple dollars to take you to the other side of town.

-We have covered Ho Chi Minh City nightlife before, but you will probably need to factor in some ‘hooker’ money and the massage shops and blowjob bars are the best value at $20ish a pop if you don’t want to try to find a serious girlfriend.
+We have covered Ho Chi Minh City nightlife before, but you probably are going to need to get a serious girlfriend if you want to get laid.
+That or try to get some casual sex from tourists.

 You could live a bare bones life on $600 a month in HCMC and still probably bust more nuts then you do in the sex prison that is the US or Western Europe. $800 a month would give you a lot more wiggle room and allow for more fun. $1,000+ and you will have a really good life.

 Expats & Dating Women In Ho Chi Minh City

 As mentioned the Vietnamese women and guys are pretty xenophobic and don’t speak much English at all.
 That makes intermingling with them a whole lot harder then most places in SEA.

 Somewhere like the Philippines the people really like foreigners and the girls sort of give an expat rock star status.
 That isn’t the same in Vietnam for the vast majority of the girls.

 You will still be able to get some dates, but the girls also are some of the least slutty in Southeast Asia.
 This is generalizing of course, there are some slutty women everywhere, but there are far fewer here then in most major cities across the world.

 You will likely need to take a girl on a few dates and show genuine interest in a long term relationship before you can have sex with her.
 If you are the type of guy that just wants casual hook ups they will be few and far between here.